Norway hits export record amid soaring gas prices - NewsBreak

 Norway hits export record amid soaring gas prices

-STOCKHOLM — (AP) — Norway's exports reached a record in July, driven mainly by natural gas prices that have soared since Russia's invasion of Ukraine.
+Norway's exports reached a record in July, driven mainly by natural gas prices that have soared since Russia's invasion of Ukraine .

 The Scandinavian country’s statistics agency on Monday said Norwegian exports reached 229 billion kroner ($24 billion) last month, 0.4% higher than the previous record set in March this year.